hashicorp/consul/website/source/docs/agent/services.html.md

 agent DNS configuration or `?passing` is used via the API.
 When DNS SRV requests are made, the response will include the weights specified given the state of the service.
-This allows some instances to be given hight weight if they have more capacity, and optionally allows reducing load on services with checks in `warning` status by giving passing instances a higher weight.
+This allows some instances to be given higher weight if they have more capacity, and optionally allows reducing load on services with checks in `warning` status by giving passing instances a higher weight.